The Nature of Power Under Capitalism (Part III)

 The Spectacle: Capitalism’s Theater of Control

 You wake up to notifications.
 A politician said something outrageous, a celebrity had a meltdown, a new gadget just dropped.
 Your feed is a conveyor belt, endlessly moving, each post designed to grab your attention just long enough to push you to the next.
-Turn on the TV, and the cycle continues—breaking news banners flashing red, crime stories designed to stoke fear, talking heads arguing over symptoms while ignoring causes.
+Turn on the TV, and you see breaking news banners flashing red, crime stories designed to stoke fear, talking heads arguing over symptoms while ignoring causes.
 A police shooting is framed as an isolated tragedy, a single bad apple, just like the last one, just like the next one.
 Climate collapse is a segment between sports highlights and stock market updates, a passing concern before a commercial reminds you to book a tropical vacation.

 Division at the Micro Level: The Fracturing of Collective Solidarity